Michael-Cowie/Notes/General/Linux.md

 After observing this, we can unmount is by the command `umount` and observe that `~/else/where` has now been restored to its original content of only containing `else.txt`.

 Currently visible mounts can be viewed by running `mount`.
+However, this does not show the source directory.
+Infact if I run it now, the output I receive for my current bind mount is, `/dev/sdc on /home/radix/else/where type ext4 (rw,relatime,discard,errors=remount-ro,data=ordered)`.
+The source directory here is not `/dev/sdc`.
+Therefore, we will instead use the command `findmnt` and then use `grep` to filter it down for our source directory.
+Hence, `findmnt | grep some/where` will correctly show us the source directory and the mount point for our recently created mount.